carljohnsen/duplicati-blogpost/24-10-28-5595-docompact/docompact.md

 ![Scaling results from an Intel i7-4770k](figures/win_scaling.png)

+For all of them, we see that the `HashSet` implementation is an overall solid solution and as such is a good candidate for the solution.
-As a bonus, we plotted the scaling of `HashSet` and PLINQ `HashSet` across all platforms:
+Just for the fun of it, we also plotted the scaling of `HashSet` and PLINQ `HashSet` across all platforms:

 ![Scaling results from all platforms](figures/cross_platform.png)

+The `HashSet` plot is pretty much as expected, essentially ordering the implementations by age.
+Interestingly, for the PLINQ, the W5-2445 beats the AMD 7975WX, and the i7-4770k beats the AMD 1950X, despite both AMD CPUs having more cores.
+This indicates that the Intel CPUs are better at handling the overhead of starting up the threads, which is interesting.
+However, that is a topic for another blog post.

 # Impact
 Going back to the original motivation, we can now apply the `HashSet` implementation to the two LINQ queries in `CompactHandler.cs`: